bojand1111/add-on-registry/README.md

 * `creator`: The name of the creator or studio that created the add-on.

 Please leave a trailing comma at the end of the list and use 4 spaces for indentation to make merging easier!
+You can also write your entries at any position in the list, not only at the end.
+That helps reduce merge conflicts.

 ## Including it in your pack